Pendersleigh & Sons' Official Map of Los Feliz

 THE LOS FELIZ THEATRE

 The next big theater to open in Los Feliz was the Los Feliz Theatre in 1934.
 For many years it seated 780, just a tad smaller than the Vista's 838.
 The Art Deco theater was used to screen new Disney Films through the 1950s.
 In the 1960s and '70s it primarily showed European art house films.
-Then, in the 1990s, it was mercilessly hacked into three rinky-dink theaters about the size of most peoples' living rooms and with screens about as good and large as that of a a Sony Trinitron.
-Rather than restore it to its former grandeur, when a film proves too popular for the cramped rooms, the owners stuff the rooms with extra, uncomfortable chairs.
+Then, in the 1990s, it was mercilessly chopped into three rinky-dink theaters about the size of most peoples' living rooms and with screens about as good and large as that of a Sony Trinitron.
+Rather than restore it to its former grandeur, when a film proves too popular for the cramped rooms, the owners stuff the rooms with extra, uncomfortable, folding chairs.